 Cancellation ceiling is the maximum amount that the FAA will pay the contractor which the contractor would have recovered as a part of the unit price, had the contract been completed.
 The amount, which is actually paid to the contractor upon settlement for unrecovered costs (which can only be equal to or less than the ceiling), is referred to as the cancellation charge.
 This ceiling generally includes only nonrecurring costs.

-Capability shortfalls, within the context of mission analysis, refers to the difference between the projected demand for services and ability to meet that demand with the current capability.
+Capability shortfall.
+The difference between the projected demand for services and the ability to meet that demand with current assets.